OpenRailAssociation/osrd/editoast/SEAORM_MIGRATION.md

 Work:

 - Introduce async `Db` construction.
-- Build a SQLx `PgPool` with equivalent TLS behavior and pool settings.
+- Build a SQLx `PgPool` with the verified TLS behavior and pool settings, with SQLx statement logging disabled.
 - Wrap the same pool in SeaORM.
+- Expose only the narrow `sea_orm()` and `sqlx()` accessors.
 - Replace embedded Diesel migration execution with SQLx migrations.
 - Port template/test database creation, cloning, and deletion.
-- Make template invalidation hash the complete ordered migration manifest and `database/sql/init_test_db.sql`.
+- Make template invalidation hash every ordered migration's version, migration type, and complete bytes plus the complete bytes of `database/sql/init_test_db.sql`.
-- Put test-database ownership in `Db`'s reference-counted inner state and schedule cleanup exactly once when the final clone is dropped; do not add a public explicit-close protocol.
+- Keep `Db` as `Db(Arc<DatabaseConnection>)`.
+On final clone drop, obtain the SQLx pool and test database name from the connection, then enqueue cleanup exactly once on a process-wide worker with its own long-lived Tokio runtime; do not add a public explicit-close protocol or another connection-holder struct.
-- Replace string-matched database errors with PostgreSQL SQLSTATE where possible.
+- Preserve SQLSTATE, constraint, column, and detail from both direct SQLx errors and SeaORM's underlying PostgreSQL errors.
 - Port ping/health support.
 - Preserve database creation collision handling and backend termination before drops.
 - Remove deadpool, Diesel connection instrumentation, `DbConnectionPoolV2`, `DbConnection`, manual connection acquisition, `iter_conn`, and all `block_on`/busy-wait behavior from the crate.
-- Keep TLS policy unchanged.
+- Preserve the verified `Prefer`/`Require` TLS behavior.
+- Enable SeaORM `debug-print` through the existing subscriber and verify one query marker is emitted exactly once without a SQLx statement duplicate.

 Validation: